duckduckgo/duckduckgo-help-pages/_docs/privacy/atb.md

     changes we make to DuckDuckGo.
 For example, users in the A group would get blue links and users in the B group would get red links, and we'd be able to measure how usage of DuckDuckGo is impacted by different color links.
-For some experiments, after you interact with a page element, we may need to ensure a consistent user experience across additional pages.
-In those cases we may store non-personal data (e.g., your experiment variant) on your device using <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API" target="_blank" rel="noopener noreferrer">local storage</a>, but only after your first interaction and not by default.
+For some experiments, we may need to ensure a consistent user experience across additional pages after you interact with a page element.
+In those cases, we may store non-personal data using <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API" target="_blank" rel="noopener noreferrer">local storage</a>
+    (e.g., the large and generalized user experience group you're in), but only after your first interaction, only on your device, and never by default.
 </p>

 <p>